 With her hand closest to camera, I usually like her to grip the front edge of the chair as it engages the hand and energizes it.

-The other hand can be placed delicately on her upper chest area.
+The other hand can be placed delicately on her upper chest area or resting above her in some fashion.

 This pose creates more interesting angles and layers than any other pose I can think of, so have fun with it and try out variations.